Wi-Fi vs. Internet: Why You Need to Know the Difference

 Your Internet Connection

-While Tachus does not sell or service WiFi routers, we do provide lightning fast fiber Internet to many homes in the greater Houston area.
+While Tachus does not sell or service Wi-Fi routers, we do provide lightning fast fiber Internet to many homes in the greater Houston area.
 Tachus is revolutionizing the way residential customers receive their Internet, by offering unlimited, enterprise-grade data-only services at a lifetime fixed rate, all paired with local customer service.
-With a network that has already passed 10,000 homes and serves thousands of customers, Tachus continues to rapidly expand its residential fiber network to other parts of the Houston area.
-If interested, check out our home page for more information.
+With a network that has already passed 19,000 homes and serves thousands of customers, Tachus continues to rapidly expand its residential fiber network to other parts of the Houston area.
+If interested, check your address here to see if Tachus is in your area.
+If we're not yet in your neighborhood, learn how you can bring us into your community.